Supraja0510/LU-Decomposition/README.md

 (i) To find the L and U matrix
 ```
 Program to find the L and U matrix.
-Developed by: Kavya T
+Developed by: Supraja B
-RegisterNumber: 2305003004
+RegisterNumber: 2305002026

 import numpy as np
 from scipy.linalg import lu